 I can still see my handprint on her little body.
 I can still feel my heart beating so fast.
 I can imagine the anger and frustration I felt…at first toward her and then immediately toward myself.

-I remember before I had kids, you know…when I knew EVERYTHING about being a good mom…well I remember thinking how my children would listen and respect me WITHOUT discipline because I would instill those character traits in them.
+I remember before I had kids, you know… those times when you think you know EVERYTHING about being a good mom … well, I remember thinking how my children would listen and respect me WITHOUT discipline because I would instill those character traits in them.

 5 Things To Know Before Disciplining Your Child